MouriNaruto/MouriDocs/docs/20/ReadMe.md

   - > setup-hostname [the hostname you want with all lowercase letters]
   - Because I want to use the hostname with some uppercase letters, I also need to edit the "/etc/hostname" file manually after using the "setup-hostname".
+  - At least in Alpine Linux 3.23.3, it seems we can directly use setup-hostname to set the hostname you want without asking all lowercase letters.
 - Networking
   - > setup-interfaces
   - > rc-update add networking boot